Imprints of LGI violation in Mesons: Introduction

-In the same outline, Leggett and Garg introduced Leggett-Garg Inequality \cite{LGI} which attempts to test quantum foundations in various correlated quantum systems by considering certain classical assumptions.
-This mathematical inequality fulfills the macroscopic physical theories and explains the quantum behavior upon its violation just like Bell inequality.
-We will implement this technique in open quantum systems \cite{open_quantum_system} of the neutral meson-antimeson oscillatory system which is a two-state decaying system that can act as a bipartite entangled system.
+In the same outline, Leggett and Garg introduced Leggett-Garg Inequality \cite{Leggett:1985zz} which attempts to test quantum foundations in various correlated quantum systems by considering certain classical assumptions.
+This mathematical inequality fulfills the macroscopic physical theories, and explains the quantum behavior upon its violation just like Bell inequality.
+We will implement this technique in open quantum systems \cite{BRE02} of the neutral meson-antimeson oscillatory system, a two-state decaying system that can act as a bipartite entangled system.

-In this work, we have started with setting up the measurement inequalities from the LGI formalism.
+In this work, we have set up the measurement inequalities from the LGI formalism.
 Then, we have given a formal introduction to the fundamental description of meson oscillations and their respective probabilities, where we have assumed that CP remains conserved in the entire propagation states of mesons.
-Further, we have extended our oscillatory systems by laying down a more general description where we not only take account of their CP violation but also treat them as open quantum systems.
-We calculated their probabilities and drew their correlation with LGI function.
-Finally, we thoroughly analyzed the behavior of LGI function in response to various intervals of time.
-Although, there has been a lot of successful work done on this subject \cite{correlation, Banerjee:2014vga, Naikoo:2019gme, Naikoo:2018vug, Budroni, Naikoo:2019eec, Naikoo:2017fos, Dixit, Gangopadhyay, Saha, Shafaq:2021lju, Joarder}; however, we have highlighted certain imprints of LGI violations that attempt to bring out some specific behavior of LGI function, which is perhaps unique and distinct from other works.
-We have collectively shown various definite combinations of decay and decoherence effects in our open meson quantum systems.
-From there, we have specifically studied the amount of violation of LGI function and how close the violation goes to the maximal violation of the quantum mechanical system, then we infer it with intuitive arguments and interpretations.
-Also in the end, we spotted a very peculiar behavior of LGI function when we formulate our system consistent with CP conservation.
+Although, there has been a lot of successful work done on this subject \cite{ Banerjee:2014vga, Naikoo:2019gme,Naikoo:2018vug,PhysRevLett.113.050401, Naikoo:2019eec, Naikoo:2017fos,Dixit:2018gjc,Gangopadhyay:2013aha,PhysRevA.91.032117, Shafaq:2021lju,S.Banerjee,Shafaq:2020sqo,PRXQuantum.3.010307}; however, we have highlighted certain imprints of LGI violations that attempt to bring out some specific behavior of LGI function, which is perhaps unique and distinct from other works.
+Our work has some similarities with work in~\cite{Naikoo:2018vug} where authors looked at the variation of 3-measurement LGI parameter $K_3$ with various time intervals $\Delta t$ for $K_s$ and $B_d$ mesons.
+Both papers have considered decay and decoherence effects together and found that, without any surprise, the results coincide.
+But there are some significant differences in both works, which are described as follows: